pssnyder/gotham-chess-engine/README.md

 # Gotham Chess Engine
 Gotham Chess Engine is a chess engine built from the cumulative chess knowledge of the chess Youtuber GothamChess (Levy Rozman).
 The engine is designed to provide strong chess play and analysis, leveraging modern algorithms and techniques.
-It aims be approachable to beginners by applying the same principles Levy teaches in his recently release hbook "How To Win At Chess" and his Chess Deck product.
+It aims be approachable to beginners by applying the same principles Levy teaches in his recently released book "How To Win At Chess" and his Chess Deck product.

 ## 🚀 Quick Start